 Phase One: The Hard Work Begins

-H.E.A.T. partnered with HIRA, a charity local to Vaniyambadi, to begin the construction which would school up to 500 children once complete.
+H.E.A.T. partnered with HIRA, a local charity in Vaniyambadi, to begin the construction which would school up to 300 children once complete.
 During this phase local merchants and builders were given the much needed opportunity of employment and many children were ready to sign up.

 By late 2011 Phase One of the project was complete and as a thank you for all the donations and continued support from the H.E.A.T.
 Foundation HIRA invited Umar Shariff to be the guest of honour at the official opening of the school.
 Umar had the opportunity to experience first-hand the difficulties local children face and how the contributions from the H.E.A.T.
 Foundation were making such a difference to the children’s lives.